-Recovery after being involved in a tanker truck collision is often a long and difficult process.
+Recovery after a tanker truck collision is often a long and difficult process.
 Healing from traumatic injuries can take months, even years, and some injuries result in life-long complications.
 The medical costs associated with these types of injuries can be significant.
 If you or someone close to you has been injured in a tanker truck accident, talk to an experienced truck accident attorney before accepting any monetary offer.

 Most Common Causes of Tanker Truck Accidents

 There is no denying that the number one cause of serious accidents is due to driver error.
-Data from the Federal Motor Carrier Safety Administration finds that at least 87 percent of large truck accidents were caused by some form of driver error.
+Data from the Federal Motor Carrier Safety Administration finds that at least 87 percent of large truck accidents were caused by driver error.
 Only 10 percent of crashes were due to vehicle issues such as mechanical defects or defective parts.
 Plus, while the weather takes the brunt of the blame for accidents, it is only accountable for 3 percent of large truck accidents, according to the study.

 While distracted driving still tops the list as one of the prevalent causes of serious accidents, several other factors contribute to significant accidents.
-These causes include:

 - Drunk driving